Figurehead (object): History

-During the period from the 17th to the 18th centuries the carved subjects of figureheads varied from representations of saints to patriotic emblems such as the unicorns or lions popular on English ships.
+A general practice of figureheads was introduced in Europe with the galleons of the sixteenth century, as the figurehead as such could not come to be until ships had a stemhead structure on which to place it.
+During the period from the seventeenth to the eighteenth centuries the carved subjects of figureheads varied from representations of saints to patriotic emblems such as the unicorns or lions popular on British ships.
 When the ship was named after a royal or naval personage the head and bust of the individual might be shown.

 As with the stern ornamentation, the purpose of the figurehead was often to indicate the name of the ship in a non-literate society (albeit in a sometimes very convoluted manner); and always, in the case of naval ships, to demonstrate the wealth and might of the owner.
 At the height of the Baroque period, some ships boasted gigantic figureheads, weighing several tons and sometimes twinned on both sides of the bowsprit.

 A large figurehead, being carved from massive wood and perched on the very foremost tip of the hull, adversely affected the sailing qualities of the ship.
-This, and cost considerations, led to figureheads being made dramatically smaller during the 18th century, and in some cases they were abolished altogether around 1800.
-After the Napoleonic wars they made something of a comeback, but were then often in the form of a small waist-up bust rather than the oversized full figures previously used.
+This, and cost considerations, led to figureheads being made dramatically smaller during the eighteenth century, and in some cases they were abolished altogether around 1800.
+After the Napoleonic Wars they made something of a comeback, but were then often in the form of a small waist-up bust rather than the oversized full figures previously used.
 The clipper ships of the 1850s and 1860s customarily had full figureheads, but these were relatively small and light.
-During their final stage of common usage figureheads ranged in length from about 18 in to 9 ft.
+During their final stage of common use figureheads ranged in length from about 18 in to 9 ft.

+British Royal Navy figureheads

+Naval figurehead design followed many of the same ideas and trends as those created for other maritime vessels.
+Throughout the seventeenth and eighteenth centuries, the lion was the standard figurehead for lower-ranking naval warships.
+Symbolising speed, power and aggression, they were considered the perfect emblem for patriotism, intimidation and strength.
+As animals went out of fashion, so increased the popularity of figureheads carved to depict people.
+For naval vessels this included personified representations of countries or regions, characters from classic literature such as Greek and Roman mythology, naval heroes and members of the Royal Family.